Tax planning for 30 June 2022

 Trading stock on hand

-Scrap any obsolete or damaged stock by year end.
+Scrap any obsolete or damaged stock before 30 June.

-Ensure payments for employees or by self-employed persons are physically made (and received) on or before year end.
+Ensure payments for employees or by self-employed persons are physically made and received by the fund on or before 30 June.

 Immediate deductions are available for: